Whitetail deer in Arizona mountains during hunting season

 Arizona Big Game Hunting: 2025-2026 Seasons and Draw Tips

-• Deer: Archery seasons typically start in August, with general rifle hunts running from October through December, depending on the unit.
+• Deer: Archery seasons generally commence in August, while general rifle hunts occur from October to December, depending on the unit.

 • Elk: Archery often begins in September, with rifle seasons occurring from October to December.